Applying for the Graduate Program

 Please also note that beginning in Fall 2017 until further notice, we will not be accepting applications for the MA with pedagogy focus.

 Admission to the graduate program requires a bachelors degree with substantial coursework related to the expressive cultures of Africa.
 Admitted students with an insufficient background in African cultural studies may be asked to complete additional coursework beyond the regular degree requirements.
 Applicants should have a minimum 3.0 GPA on a 4.0 grading scale or equivalent academic performance on other scales.
 The Department will consider special cases, however, for probationary admission.
-If you have questions about your eligibility, contact the chair of the Admissions committee, Dr. Katrina Daly Thompson, at email@example.com
+If you have questions about your eligibility, contact the chair of the Admissions Committee, Dr. Samuel England <email@example.com>.

-Admission into the Ph.D. program requires an M.A. in a closely related field (with the thesis or other substantive piece of graduate-level writing submitted as a writing sample)
+Admission into the Ph.D. program requires an M.A. in a closely related field (with the thesis or another substantive piece of graduate-level writing submitted as a writing sample)

 All applicants to the program must apply online by 15 November.
 Please note, the $75 application fee is due at the time of application (an additional $6 will be charged to international students to cover processing).
 The Department cannot review an applicant who has not met all Graduate School admissions requirements.
 Carefully review the instructions and other information the Graduate School provides; most of the admissions questions we receive relate to the Graduate School's requirements and are answered in their documentation.